habishua/Employment_Rate_Canada/README.md

 ![Image](https://github.com/user-attachments/assets/e2484c19-89e8-47c1-84b5-be26058757cd)

 ### Closing Price Trend
-- Tesla's average closing price has been significantly growing since 2019.
+- Tesla's average closing price has grown significantly since 2019.
 - With the highest stock price at $479.86 and the lowest at $1.05, the company has shown an incredible long-term growth trajectory.

 ### Trading Volume Analysis
 - The average number of shares traded peaked in 2020, likely due to Tesla’s inclusion in the S&P 500 and increased retail investor interest.
-- Although interest declined after its peak, the numbers indicate a sustained investor interest to an extent.
+- Although interest declined after its peak, the numbers indicate that investor interest has remained relatively strong.

 ### Daily Return Performance
 - The stock exhibits daily fluctuations with the biggest single-day gain at +25.74% and the largest loss at -19.75%.